trizzle21/Curse-Games/README.md

 - Implement game search functionality
 - Implement functionality to periodically re-download the game data file (in case it has updated)
 - Provide details on choices on UI layout

+I find that separated list items makes it easier for users to find what they're looking for.
+I did not copy, but I was inspired by Material Design in designing the lists.
+The return button I designed to be unassuming but noticeablt to the user.
+It should be mobile ready as well.